confluentinc/kafka-connect-hdfs/docs/hdfs_connector.rst

   connect.hdfs.keytab=path to the connector keytab hdfs.namenode.principal=namenode principal

-You need to create the Kafka connect principals and keytab files via Kerboros and distribute the keytab file to all hosts that running the connector and ensures that only the connector user has read access to the keytab file.
+You need to create the Kafka connect principals and keytab files via Kerberos and distribute the keytab file to all hosts that running the connector and ensures that only the connector user has read access to the keytab file.